parsifal-47/emojilisp/README.md

-emojilisp
+Emojilisp
 ========

-Javascript interpreter for emojilisp
+Javascript interpreter generator for emojilisp

 work in progress